2026 Social Security COLA Announcement Is Back on Track Despite Government Shutdown

 Not delayed

-Once the government reopens, the data is released, the COLA is calculated retroactively, and it will still take effect in January (for the benefits received in January).
+Once the delayed data is released, the COLA is calculated, and it will still take effect in January (for the benefits received in January).

 90 days remain until COLA adjustments take place

-Once the shutdown ends and the COLA is calculated and announced, the new benefit amount will still take effect with the January Social Security payments.
-So far, a delay is only expected in the announcement of the percentage, not the application of the increase itself.
+Even with the delay to the release of the September data, the new benefit amount will still take effect with the January Social Security payments.
+A delay is only expected in the announcement of the percentage, not the application of the increase itself.

 Until then, tens of millions of beneficiaries will remain in suspense about the exact size of their benefit increase.